Kemp charges Georgia Democrats with attempted voter hack. Abrams fires back: 'Desperate.'

 Georgia Secretary of State Brian Kemp, the Republican candidate for governor, said Sunday he was investigating the state Democratic Party for an attempted hack of the voter registration system — a claim met with a swift response from Democrats charging him with a shameless "political stunt" two days before Election Day.

 Kemp, who is in a neck-and-neck race with Stacey Abrams, alleged that the state Democratic Party made a "failed attempt to hack the state's voter registration system," and announced his office was opening an investigation into the party.
-Kemp said his office alerted the Department of Homeland Security and the FBI and offered no evidence to back up his allegation.
+Kemp said his office alerted the Department of Homeland Security and the FBI, but offered no evidence to back up his allegation.

 "While we cannot comment on the specifics of an ongoing investigation, I can confirm that the Democratic Party of Georgia is under investigation for possible cyber crimes," Candice Broce, press secretary for the secretary of state, said in a statement.
 "We can also confirm that no personal data was breached and our system remains secure."